 We approach this problem by formulating it as a systematic search problem.
-We then use the developed method to construct time-space tradeoff curves for some real-world Bayesian networks, and put these curves in perspective by comparing them to the memory requirements of state-of-the-art methods based on jointrees [11,15].
+We then use the developed method to construct time-space tradeoff curves for some real-world Bayesian networks, and put these curves in perspective by comparing them to the memory requirements of state-of- the-art methods based on jointrees [Jensen et al., 1990; Shafer and Shenoy, 1990].
 The curves produced illustrate that a significant amount of memory can be reduced with only a minimal cost in time.
 In fact, for much of their domains, the time-space curves we produce appear close to linear, with exponential behavior appearing only near the extreme case of no caching.
-This dramatic space reduction, without a significant time penalty, allows one to practically reason with Bayesian networks that would otherwise be impractical to handle or in situations where the system memory is constrained.
+This dramatic space reduction, without a significant time penalty, allows one to practically reason with Bayesian networks that would otherwise be impractical to handle.

-This chapter is structured as follows.
-We start in Sect.
-2 by providing some background on recursive conditioning and the cache allocation problem.
-We then formulate this problem in Sect.
-3 as a systematic search problem.
-Time-space tradeoff curves for several published Bayesian networks are then presented in Sect.
-4. Finally, in Sect.
-5, we provide some concluding remarks.
+This paper is structured as follows.
+We start in Section 2 by providing some background on recursive conditioning and the cache allocation problem.
+We then formulate this problem in Section 3 as a systematic search problem.
+Time-space tradeoff curves for several published Bayesian networks are then presented in Section 4.
+Finally, in Section 5, we provide some concluding remarks and discuss some future work.